Filing U. S. District Court Complaint Pro Se

 Filing U. S. District Court Complaint - continued

-4. A new civil action (discrimination) complaint can be filed at US District Court by any mail carriers, such as FedEx, UPS, US Priority, or Certified Mail.
+4. A new civil action (discrimination) complaint can be filed at U. S. District Court by any mail carriers, such as FedEx, UPS, US Priority, or Certified Mail.

 5. A new Complaint is filed at the Court (for court stamping and docketing) with the Court fee of $405 in check or money order, payable to the US District Court for the District where it is located.